Snapchat preps Snapkit platform to bring camera, login to other apps

 Snapchat is also working on a way for developers to integrate its editing tool-laden and AR-equipped camera into their own apps.
 Instead of having to reinvent the wheel if they want to permit visual sharing and inevitably building a poor knockoff, apps could just add Snapchat’s polished camera.
 The idea is the photos and videos shot with the camera could then be used in that app as well as shared back to Snapchat.
 Similar to Facebook and Instagram Stories opening up to posts from third-parties, this could inject fresh forms of content into Snapchat at a time when usage is slipping.

 Launching a platform also means Snapchat will take on new risks, as third-parties with access to user data could be breached.
-Snap will also have to convince developers that making it easier for its 191 million daily users to join their apps is worth the engineering resources, given how that community is dwarfed by the multi-billion user Google and Facebook login systems.
-Login with Snapchat could be especially popular with teen-focused anonymous, or dating apps you don’t want connected to your Facebook profile.
+Snap also will have to convince developers that making it easier for its 191 million daily users to join their apps is worth the engineering resources, given how that community is dwarfed by the multi-billion user Google and Facebook login systems.
+Login with Snapchat could be especially popular with teen-focused anonymous, or dating, apps you don’t want connected to your Facebook profile.

 Snapchat has struggled to get out of Facebook’s shadow despite inventing or acquiring what would become some of the hottest trends in social.
-Yet Snap Inc could develop alliances with a platform that leverages its differentiators — a teen audience that doesn’t care for Facebook, inherent privacy, and custom avatars.
+Yet Snap Inc. could develop alliances with a platform that leverages its differentiators — a teen audience that doesn’t care for Facebook, inherent privacy and custom avatars.
 Through an army of developers, Snapchat might find the firepower to challenge the blue empire.

 For more on Snapchat and its competitors, check out our other coverage: